Skinners' Hall

 DESCRIPTION

 Skinners’ Hall is a Grade I Listed Building and has been home to the Worshipful Company of Skinners for over 700 years.
-The original medieval buildings suffered in the Great Fire of London (1666), and was destroyed to ground level.
-However, parts of the basement survived and are now preserved as a Scheduled Ancient Monument.
-The rest of the building complex was rebuilt and completed in 1672, although parts were later damaged from bombing during the Second World War (1939—1945).
+The original medieval buildings suffered in the Great Fire of London (1666) and was destroyed to ground level.
+Fortunately, the Roman Walbrook Culvert in the basement survived, now preserved as a Scheduled Ancient Monument.
+The building has served The Worshipful Company of Skinners well, aiding them in their mission to house the elderly and vulnerable, foster education and training and assisting people in need.

 CLIENT